bolutifesoftwareengineer68/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 12 displays the 10 newest files in the current directory sorted from the newest to the oldest script 13 takes a list of words as input and prints only words that appear exactly once script 14 Display lines containing the pattern “root” from the file /etc/passwd
+script 12 displays the 10 newest files in the current directory sorted from the newest to the oldest script 13 takes a list of words as input and prints only words that appear exactly once script 14 Display lines containing the pattern “root” from the file /etc/passwd script 15 Display the number of lines that contain the pattern “bin” in the file /etc/passwd